 Single golfers are not able to book tee times in advance on any of the St Andrews Links courses.
 Instead, approach the starter on the day they wish to play to be matched with an existing 2 or 3 ball.
 Please note that in the high season there is frequently a queue for the starter, which forms several hours before the first 6am tee times.
 Unfortunately, there is no guarantee of success.

 There are several different ways to book the Old Course.
-Advance group applications can be made using this form available on the Links website.
+Information for Advance group applications can be found on the Links website here.

 Approximately 50% of tee times for the Old Course each year are decided by the daily ballot, or lottery, which is drawn for play on every day.
 There is no play on Sundays and tournament days.